- the prosecutor at your California criminal jury trial behaved improperly (this is known as “prosecutorial misconduct”), AND

 38 People v.
 Prysock, endnote 3, above, at 996-97. (“Importantly, none of the cited statements elicited an objection below.
 (No. 5 in fn.
 16, ante, was not an objection but a request for clarification.)
 Therefore People v.
 Green (1980) 27 Cal.3d 1, 34 [164 Cal.Rptr.
 1, 609 P.2d 468], precludes raising this issue for the first time on appeal, since a timely admonition would have “cured” any harm from the statements if they were even deemed to constitute [prosecutor's] misconduct.””)

-39 Los Angeles criminal defense attorney Ninaz Saffari is a veteran of the public defender's offices of San Francisco County and Los Angeles.
-She has conducted dozens of jury trials and juvenile adjudication hearings, defending everything from sex crimes to California firearms cases.
-Thanks to a cosmopolitan background, Ms. Saffari is fluent in Farsi (Persian) and German.
+39 Our Los Angeles criminal defense attorneys have conducted dozens of jury trials and juvenile adjudication hearings, defending everything from sex crimes to California firearms cases.

 40 People v.
 Lopez, endnote 4, above.